prajwal080501/engines/README.md

 ## Overview

-DataEngine is a sophisticated database abstraction layer designed to simplify database operations while providing advanced features like intelligent caching, schema validation, and automatic logging.
+DBEngine is a sophisticated database abstraction layer designed to simplify database operations while providing advanced features like intelligent caching, schema validation, and automatic logging.
 Built with TypeScript, it offers a clean API for MongoDB operations with Redis-powered caching.

 **⚠️ Note: This project is currently under active development.**